dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`In Search of Greatness<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/c/ac0e50fa-5114-4f96-89f4-000906da7c76.jpg?1614989138|https://scryfall.com/card/khm/177/in-search-of-greatness?utm_source=api>`
-   At the beginning of your upkeep, you may cast a permanent spell from your hand with converted mana cost equal to 1 plus the highest converted mana cost among other permanents you control without paying its mana cost.
+   At the beginning of your upkeep, you may cast a permanent spell from your hand with mana value equal to 1 plus the highest mana value among other permanents you control without paying its mana cost.
 If you don't, scry 1.

 :mtgtip:`Jaspera Sentinel<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/a/1a68615d-9808-479d-aa80-50651246954e.jpg?1616399883|https://scryfall.com/card/khm/178/jaspera-sentinel?utm_source=api>`